All Blogs

 The SAT is a standardized test for college admissions.
 Anyone hoping for college admission in the USA may take the test, irrespective of where they are currently based.

-The SAT is adaptive and now fully digital.
-It is conducted only on designated devices; the pencil-and-paper version was phased out in March 2022.
-Take a free practice digital SAT to see how it works.
+The digital SAT is adaptive.
+It is conducted only on designated devices; the pencil-and-paper version was phased out in March 2022

 It comprises two sections: the Reading and Writing section, and the Math section.
 Each section is divided into two sub-sections called modules.
 It is a multi-stage adaptive test, which means that the questions a student gets in the second module depend on their performance in the first module.